 A rapid response is a moderated but not peer reviewed online response to a published article in Journal of Medical Ethics; it will not receive a DOI and will not be indexed.
 Find out more about responses and how to submit a response.

 Please review the below article type specifications including the required article lengths, illustrations, table limits and reference counts.
 The word count excludes the title page, abstract, tables, acknowledgements, contributions and references.
 Manuscripts should be as succinct as possible.
 For further support when making your submission please refer to the resources available on the BMJ Author Hub.
 Here you will find information on writing and formatting your research through to the peer review process and promoting your paper.
 You may also wish to use the language editing and translation services provided by BMJ Author Services.
 For guidance on how writing informative titles, please view this blog post from the London School of Economics and Political Science.

 Journal of Medical Ethics does accept footnotes at the end of each page which should be denoted in superscript Roman numerals.
 There should be no more than around 30 words per footnote.
-Editorial Commentary Words Original research Original research - extended essays Feature article Brief report Clinical ethics roundtable Response Ethics abstract Student essay Current controversy Author meets critics
+Editorial Commentary Words Original research Original research - extended essays Feature article Short report Clinical ethics roundtable Response Ethics abstract Student essay Current controversy Author meets critics Ethics briefing

 Commentaries are commissioned only articles.